OmarHawashi2013/OmarHawashi2013/README.md

 * **C/C++**
 * **x86 Assembly**

-Beyond that i am a game devloper and i can do pixel art and make soundtracks
+Beyond that i am a game devloper and i can do pixel art and make soundtracks[good.mp3](https://github.com/user-attachments/files/28760724/good.mp3)

 And in my free time i like playing some chess or playing old game like commander kenn 4 or jazz jackrabbit